 Here are some tips for getting rid of all that waxy residue:

-- Use your favorite household cleaner on your rag to wipe up every last waxy substance.
-Windex can be good, or if you really want to go the extra mile, try a little WD40 as a solvent
+Use your favorite household cleaner on your rag to wipe up every last waxy substance.
+Windex can work well, or if you really want to go the extra mile, try a little WD40 as a solvent.

-- Don’t forget to clean both the flange (if not replacing) and the base of the toilet (horn) for clean surface to stick the waxless seal to
+Don’t forget to clean both the flange on the floor (if not replacing) and the base of the toilet (horn) for a clean surface for the waxless seal’s adhesive to stick to.

 Be a little careful when handling the bare adhesive – it is VERY strong, so just get it in place slowly and press it on

 When all is clean, you’re ready to apply your new wax free seal.